-If you look to the right, a capsized boat is on the ocean floor.
-But we can see that it's obviously capsized, and obviously on the floor of a body of water.
+If you look below, you see a picture of an ice wall and the ocean floor.
+But we can see that it is an ice wall, or at least a wall of some kind, and we can see that it is an ocean floor.
 What we want to know are names.
 I took the caption from the source page, thus the quotes.
 See how they focus on the names?
 Yeah, we know it's the ocean floor.
 Duh.
 The whole point of a caption is description we do not know on our own.

 3. Event Caption

 The caption of an event picture might not even state a verb at all.
 These captions are more prone to fractions, but I don't like fractions, so I try to still keep all captions a full sentence.
-The difference here with an event caption is that it will state what the even is and where.
-That's the focus, so whether there are people who are named are not are options, and if they're actually doing something in the picture other than smiling, that's always a plus.
+The difference here with an event caption is that it will state what the event is and where it happened.
+That's the focus, so whether there are people who are named or not are still options, if they're actually doing something in the picture other than smiling, that's always a plus and can be mentioned.

-To the right, the caption on the website doesn't actually state the name of the float, but any Disney fan will be able to identify it as representing Toy Story.
-Rather than speaking a redundancy, the caption states where and when the float takes place.
-"Parata diurna a Fantasyland," or "Day Parade at Fantasyland" in Italy.
+To the right, the caption on the website doesn't actually state the name of the characters walking in the parade, but any Disney fan will be able to identify it as representing Toy Story.
+Rather than speaking a redundancy, the caption states where and when the parade takes place: "Halloween Parade 2015 in Vancouver".
 Those are the details we want to know.

 Please vote! =) I'd love to hear from you.
 Add comments below for added detail.
 Thanks!